History of Goa: Port of Gopakapattana (10th century to 1345)

 Later King Shashthadeva conquered the island of Goa, including the ports of Gopakapattana and Kapardikadvipa, and annexed a large part of South Konkan to his kingdom.
 He made Gopakapattana as his secondary capital.
 His successor, King Jayakeshi I, expanded the Goan kingdom.
 The Sanskrit Jain text Dvayashraya mentions the extent of his capital.
 Port Gopakapattana had trade contacts with Zanzibar, Bengal, Gujarat and Sri Lanka (mentioned as Zaguva, Gauda, Gurjara, and Simhala in the Sanskrit texts).
 The city has been described in the contemporary records not only as aesthetically pleasing, but spiritually cleansing as well.
 Because it was a trading city, Gopakapattana was influenced by many cultures, and its architecture and decorative works showed this cosmopolitan effect.
 The capital was served by an important highway called Rajvithi or Rajpath, which linked it with Ela, the ruins of which can still be seen.
 For more than 300 years, it remained a centre for intra-coastal and trans-oceanic trade from Africa to Malaya.
 Later in the 14th century, the port was looted by the Khalji general Malik Kafur.
 The capital was transferred to Chandor and then back to Gopakapattana because of Muhammad bin Tughluq's attack on Chandor.

 The Mahadeva Temple at Tambdi Surla, built during the 12th century CE is one of the few surviving medieval temples in Goa.

 Guhalladeva III, Jayakeshi II, Shivachitta Paramadideva, Vinshuchitta II and Jayakeshi III dominated Goa's political scene in the 12th century.
 During the rule of Kadambas, the name and fame of Goapuri had reached it zenith.
 Goa's religion, culture, trade and arts flourished under the rule of these kings.
 The Kings and their queens built many Shiva temples as they were devout Shaivites.
 They assumed titles like Konkanadhipati, Saptakotisha Ladbha Varaveera, Gopakapura varadhishva, Konkanmahacharavarti and Panchamahashabda.
 The Kings had matrimonial relationships with the Kings of Saurashtra, and even the local chieftains.
 The Kings patronised Vedic religion and performed major fire sacrifices like the horse sacrifice or Ashvamedha.
 They are also known for patronising Jainism in Goa.

 Though their language of administration was Sanskrit and Kannada, Konkani and Marathi were also prevalent.
-They introduced Kannada language to Goa, which had a very profound influence on the local tongue.
+They introduced the Kannada language to Goa, which had a very profound influence on the local tongue.
 Nagari script, Kadamba script, Halekannada script and Goykanadi scripts were very popular.
 Kadamba Tribhuvanamalla, inscribed a record, dated saka 1028 or AD 1106, that he established a Brahmapuri at Gopaka.
 Brahmapuris were ancient universities run by the Brahmins where the Vedas, astrology, philosophy, medicine, and other subjects were studied.
 Such Brahampuris were found in many places in Goa such as Savoi verem and Gauli moula.

-Kadambas ruled Goa for more than 400 years.
+The Kadambas ruled Goa for more than 400 years.
 On 16 October 1345 Goa Kadamba King Suriya Deva was assassinated by Muslim invaders.

-Bahmani Sultanate (1350-1370, 1469-1492)
+Bahmani Sultanate (1350–1370, 1469–1492)

 From 1350 to 1370, Goa was ruled by the Bahmani Sultanate.
 In 1469 Goa was again conquered by the Bahmani Sultans of Gulbarga.
 This Sultanate broke up in 1492.